kii-chan-reloaded/Random-Projects/AutoBonsai/Readme.md

 A RPi/Python powered automated Bonsai maintence interface.
 Inspired by PleaseTakeCareOfMyPlant.com, because I too am going to murder this plant if I have to remember to do everything myself.

-Note: I do not own a Bonsai nor any equipment yet.
+Note: I do not own a Bonsai nor any equipment yet, and as such this script does nothing productive.
 This is just a proof of concept for the moment.

 ## How it Works - Array-ception
 The Schedule is an array maintained by the script.
 Each term in the array is itself an array with two parts: part one is a time, and the second part is another array of commands as strings.
 It makes more sense if you look at it: